amishajindal28/AI_Project/README.md

 # AI_Project
-AI_Project - Artificial Intelligent Project for Semester 1 in Masters.
+Artificial Intelligent Project for Semester 1 in Masters.